-- 3.4.1 Develop a plan to resume monitoring of the Jackknife and Sparrowhawk salt marsh sites.
+3.4.1 Develop a plan to resume monitoring of the Jackknife and Sparrowhawk salt marsh sites, and/or coordinate monitoring with MassDEP, the National Park Service or other partners.
 Monitoring data will be shared with the CCNS monitoring program.
 Monitoring in future years should include vegetation as well as pore water salinity.
-The benefits of expanding the monitoring program to include additional sites in future years also should be evaluated. - 3.4.2 Continue aerial flyovers of the entire Pleasant Bay system every five years, or more frequently as needed.
+The benefits of expanding the monitoring program to include additional sites in future years also should be evaluated.

+3.4.2 Continue aerial flyovers of the entire Pleasant Bay system every five years, or more frequently as needed.
 Use the aerial data to periodically update the shoreline and marshline change study.